https://www.chefspencil.com

 The first European mention of štrůdl or strudel-like pastry dates back to the 15th century, its inspiration tracing all the way back to Turkish baklava (traditional Turkish dessert).

-Most people connect strudel with Austria, though.
-The word strudel (which Czechs has adjusted to štrůdl) means whirlpool in German, which should give you a good idea of what this traditional delicacy looks like.
+Most people connect strudel with Austria’s famous apple strudel, though the word strudel (which Czechs has adjusted to štrůdl) means whirlpool in German, which should give you a good idea of what this traditional delicacy looks like.

 Strudel is made of rolled flaky dough filled with a mixture of apple, cinnamon, sugar, nuts, and raisins (many Czechs leave out the raisins as they are quite unpopular locally).